Color-Of-Code/website/content/pages/os/linux/ubuntu_data_rescue.md

 Booted Ubuntu 16.04 LTS with a LAN connection active.
 The LVM was setup properly and recognized perfectly.
 This was not the case without network access.

-In this case it's easy to backup the data and proceed with a reinstallation.
+In this case it's easy to backup the data and proceed with a re-installation.

     Select do something else
     Setup /, swap and /boot partitions